Responsible Official: Vice President for Finance/Chief Financial Officer

 d.
 Core Responsibilities

-The University Vice President for Finance has overall authority to ensure PCI DSS compliance for Emory University and Emory Healthcare.
-The University Vice President for Finance has delegated authority to the Assistant Vice President for Cash and Debt Management to define responsibilities for payment card services to various Emory constituents.
+The University Vice President for Finance/Chief Financial Officer has overall authority to ensure PCI DSS compliance for Emory University and Emory Healthcare.
+The University Vice President for Finance/Chief Financial Officer has delegated authority to the Associate Vice President for Treasury and Debt Management to define responsibilities for payment card services to various Emory constituents.
 Core responsibilities for each constituent are listed below.

-• The Office of Cash and Debt Management is responsible for initiating and overseeing an annual PCI DSS self-assessment, making appropriate revisions to this policy as needed and coordinating any remediation activities as required by PCI DSS or other applicable policies and standards.
-The annual self-assessment will include oversight by the Way and Means Committee and the Enterprise Risk Management Program, in coordination with Emory Healthcare and the Office of Information Technology (OIT).
+• The Office of Treasury and Debt Management is responsible for initiating and overseeing an annual PCI DSS self-assessment, making appropriate revisions to this policy as needed and coordinating any remediation activities as required by PCI DSS or other applicable policies and standards.
+The annual self-assessment will include oversight by the Ways and Means Committee and the Enterprise Risk Management Program, in coordination with Emory Healthcare and Library and Information Technology Services (LITS).
 Other responsibilities include providing annual security awareness & training programs and contracting with third-party credit card processing vendors and service providers.

-• The Office of Information Technology Information Security is responsible for maintaining and disseminating security policies and procedures that address PCI DSS requirements, testing Emory’s infrastructure and network environment, and assisting the Office of Cash and Debt Management in completing the technical sections of the annual PCI DSS self-assessment.
+• LITS Enterprise Security is responsible for maintaining and disseminating security policies and procedures that address PCI DSS requirements, testing Emory’s infrastructure and network environment, and assisting the Office of Treasury and Debt Management in completing the technical sections of the annual PCI DSS self-assessment.

 • The Emory Clinic Finance Office is responsible for initial setup and ongoing administration of all Emory Clinic merchant accounts.
 Key responsibilities include approval of merchant applications, procurement of credit card terminals and other equipment, and operations liaison to The Emory Clinic’s third-party credit card processing vendors, First Data and Sage Payment Solutions.

-• Local IT Services Departments, including University Technology Services (UTS), are responsible for configuring and managing all computer systems and other IT resources in compliance with PCI DSS and Emory security requirements, limiting access to IT resources and cardholder data, and assisting the Office of Cash and Debt Management in completing the technical sections of the annual PCI DSS self-assessment.
+• Local IT Services Departments, including LITS sub-departments, are responsible for configuring and managing all computer systems and other IT resources in compliance with PCI DSS and Emory security requirements, limiting access to IT resources and cardholder data, and assisting the Office of Treasury and Debt Management in completing the technical sections of the annual PCI DSS self-assessment.

 e.
 Consequences of Non-Compliance